Baby teeth development

 As soon as the first tooth appears, clean teeth using a soft infant toothbrush designed for children under two years.
 If your baby doesn’t like the toothbrush in their mouth, you can keep using a clean, damp face washer or gauze.

 Brush with water only at least twice a day, particularly after the first and last feeds.
 Don’t use toothpaste at this age, unless recommended by your dentist.
 Find out how to brush baby teeth in dental care for babies.

 It’s a good idea to see your dentist if your baby is born with teeth or when baby’s first tooth comes through.

 Preventing early tooth decay

 Don’t put your baby to bed with a bottle.
-When your baby is asleep, there’s less saliva in her mouth to protect her teeth.
-If your baby falls asleep with a bottle, formula or milk might slowly drip into your baby’s mouth and soak her teeth.
+When your baby is asleep, there’s less saliva in baby’s mouth to protect teeth.
+If your baby falls asleep with a bottle, formula or milk might slowly drip into your baby’s mouth and soak teeth.
 This puts your baby at risk of tooth decay.
 Also note that putting your baby to sleep with a bottle is a choking risk.

 If your baby likes a dummy, don’t dip it into food, sugar or liquids like honey.
 And don’t clean your baby’s dummy by putting it in your mouth.
 Make sure to wash and sterilise it instead.